rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 model.predict(X)
 ```

 ...can instantiate and fit a model?
 How do you build intuition around what initial model to select?
 Which features do you use?
 Which should you normalize?
 How do you identify problems like local minima and overfit?
+Can you get a weak model to perform better?

-To help us think through these questions, let's take a look at the following four 2-dimensional arrays, imagining that we want to produce predictive models for each array:
+To help us think through these questions, let's take a look at the following four 2-dimensional arrays, imagining that we want to produce predictive models for each:

 ```python
 import numpy as np